Rome–Lido railway: History

 After the Second World War, the strengthening and expansion of the line continued.
 In an effort to bring the tracks to Ostia Levante the station of the North Star and Castelfusano were made.
 Also in 1949 the old Central Station Ostia was demolished (in whose place is now an amusement park) and 4 June 1951 the new station was opened in Lido di Ostia.
 During the fifties, given the expansion of Ostia and its transformation to the favorite seaside resort by the Romans, the demand for transportation to and from the capital continued to increase.
 In 1955, class MR 100 trains (built 1954) were put into service and subsequently MR 200 (built 1956).
 The inauguration of the Rome Metro line B enabled Ostiense Magliana station to serve both the Metro and the Roma Lido line.

 Later that year, the Roma Lido line was extended all the way to Termini in central Rome, the main railway station.

 On 25 August 1960 the extension of the line to Christopher Columbus station was opened.
 This marked the completion of the work for the railway at Ostia.
 Also, in 1960, Tor di Valle station, near Rome's racecourse was opened.
 In the summer of 1972, thanks to the expansion of the neighbourhoods between Rome and Ostia, Casal Bernocchi station was opened.

 Over the years that followed, the number of passengers greatly increased, thanks to the direct connection to Termini, the main interchange for the capital, which allowed the use of the Rome–Lido railway not only by tourists, but also by commuters, students and workers.
 Despite the large increase of users, the only increase in the rail fleet was the introduction of class MR 300 units which entered service in 1976.

 In 1987 deliveries began of the six 500 series trains ordered from Fiat Ferroviaria; each train has six carriages, four motor cars and two trailers, and can carry 1,138 passengers of which 264 are seated.

 On 9 September 1989, the terminus of the Rome-Lido was set back temporarily to Magliana station to allow for the modernization of Porta San Paolo.

+The Acilia Sud-Dragona station opened on August 11, 2025.

 Service

-The service begins daily at 5:08 and ends at 23:30, providing up to eight trains per hour during peak time.
+The service begins daily at 5:15 and ends at 23:30, providing up to eight trains per hour during peak time.
 During the summer trains run more frequently due to increased usage of the line, mostly by tourists visiting the beach.
 The average travel time of the whole line is 37 minutes.
-At night the line is replaced by the N3 bus which runs from Piazza Venezia (instead of Pyramid / Porta S. Paolo) to Christopher Columbus.
+At night the line is replaced by the nME (previously N3) bus which runs from Piazza Venezia (instead of Pyramid / Porta S. Paolo) to Christopher Columbus.